 Meier is currently a freelance illustrator and animator living in Los Angeles.
 He taught the first ever ZBrush course at the Gnomon School of Visual Effects, and is the author of the very popular "Introduction to ZBrush" training DVD produced by the Gnomon Workshop.

-o an award-winning digital artist (including two Expose' Master awards) with over a decade of experience in a wide range of artistic fields.
+Meier is also an award-winning digital artist (including two Expose' Master awards) with over a decade of experience in a wide range of artistic fields.
 His artwork is on the cover of numerous books, magazines, and web sites and he was honored with the prestigious "Maya Master" title by Alias at SIGGRAPH 2003.

 What was your inspiration for this year's image?